LiorHaim/cephdemos/amq-streams-rook-ceph/README.md

 EOF
 ```

-So as you see we have our Kafka cluster CRD, which will create 3 replicas for both Zookeeper and Kafka, data will also be replicate 3 times across the Kafka cluster nodes, and will be saved on a PV created by the CRD to satisfy that Kafka commit log on each Kafka node.
+So as you see we have our Kafka cluster CRD, which will create 3 replicas for both Zookeeper and Kafka, data will also be replicate 3 times across the Kafka cluster nodes, where each created PV is backing up the Kafka commit log for every Kafka node.
 Those PVs will be created automatically in the RBD storage class as this is the default one.

 Now let's veirfy those pods are actually running: